ruedigergad/vim-todo-helper/README.md

     gvim todo.otl &

-Starting with the empty file, you can insert a new todo item below the current line by pressing "+".
+Starting with the empty file, you can insert a new to-do item below the current line by pressing "+".
-Alternatively, you can use "*" to insert a new todo above the current line.
+Alternatively, you can use "*" to insert a new to-do above the current line.
 A possible result is shown below.
 The "X" marks the spot at which the cursor will be placed.